Google Play Pass gives you over 350 Android apps and games for $5 a month

-Android folk have their version of Apple Arcade and Xbox Game Pass Ultimate: It’s Google Play Pass, and it will offer access to more than 350 apps and games for $5 a month.
+Android folk have their version of Apple Arcade and Xbox Game Pass: It’s Google Play Pass, and it will offer access to more than 350 apps and games for $5 a month.
 It’ll debut this week in the U.S., Google says, and it’ll roll out to other nations “soon.”

 Google shared the details today.
 Gaming has been moving toward subscription models, be it the season passes you get in individual games like PUBG or the all-you-can-eat plans like Xbox Games Pass Ultimate.
-And, of course, Apple Arcade, which at launch last week.
-Apple’s sub will have more than 100 games, though it debuted with 14 at launch.
-It’s a key development in a mobile game market that research firm Newzoo estimates will hit $68.5 million by the end of 2019.
-Free-to-play games larded with in-app transactions dominate mobile, and paid games — especially those from indie devs and studios — have had difficulty carving out a realistic niche.
+And, of course, Apple Arcade, which launched last week.
+Apple’s sub is getting more than 100 games, though it debuted with 14 at launch.
+These services are a key development in the mobile game market that research firm Newzoo estimates will hit $68.5 billion by the end of 2019.
+Free-to-play games larded with in-app transactions dominate mobile, and paid games — especially those from indie devs and studios — have had difficulty carving out a viable niche.
 Apple Arcade and Google Play Pass gives such games a way to stand out and make money in this brutal market.

-This is an answer for devs with premium apps and games to make money without mechanics like lootboxes, which are seeing more scrutiny as folks determine if they’re gambling or a “surprise mechanic,” as an EA exec said this summer.
+This enables some developers to earn revenue without mechanics like lootboxes, which are seeing more scrutiny as regulators attempt to determine if they’re gambling or a “surprise mechanic,” as an EA exec said this summer.
 If any of these games have in-app transactions, such as expansions, the dev can include them as part of the subscription for no additional cost.
 These apps and games also won’t have ads, another negative aspect of the free-to-play model.

 Developers and studios will make money based on downloads and engagement with an app or game.
 If someone plays, say, Terraria on a near-daily basis for a year, that engagement matters for the money that the studio would bring in.